matloff/toweranNA/README.md

-Note carefully that in describing our methods as being for regression applications, *we do NOT mean imputing missing values through some regression technique.* Instead, our context is that of regression applications themselves, with the goal being prediction.
+Note carefully that in describing our methods as being for regression applications, *we do NOT mean imputing missing values through some regression technique*; again, our technique is non-imputational.
+Instead, our context is that of regression applications themselves, with the goal being prediction of Y.

-## toweranNA: A novel method based on regression averaging
+## toweranNA: A method based on regression averaging

 The famous formula in probability theory,